evargasv/texture-analysis/README.md

 ## References

 - Varma, M. and Zisserman, A.,*Texture classification: Are filter banks necessary?*.
 In IEEE Computer Society Conference on Computer Vision and Pattern Recognition, 2003.
-Proceedings.
 (Vol. 2, pp. II-691).
-IEEE.